Dutch disease: Effects

-Simple trade models suggest that a country should specialize in industries in which it has a comparative advantage; thus a country rich in some natural resources would be better off specializing in the extraction of those natural resources.
+Simple trade models suggest that a country should specialise in industries in which it has a comparative advantage; thus a country rich in some natural resources would be better off specialising in the extraction of those natural resources.
 However, other theories suggest that this can be detrimental, for example when the natural resources deplete.
-Also, prices may decrease and competitive manufacturing cannot return as quickly as it left.
+Also, prices may decrease, and competitive manufacturing cannot return as quickly as it left.
 This may happen because technological growth is smaller in the booming sector and the non-tradable sector than the non-booming tradable sector.
-Because that economy had smaller technological growth than did other countries, its comparative advantage in non-booming tradable goods will have shrunk, thus leading firms not to invest in the tradables sector.
+Because that economy had smaller technological growth than did other countries, its comparative advantage in non-booming tradable goods will have shrunk, thus leading firms not to invest in the tradable sector.

-Also, volatility in the price of natural resources, and thus the real exchange rate, limits investment by private firms, because firms will not invest if they are not sure what the future economic conditions will be.
+Also, volatility in the price of natural resources, and thus the real exchange rate limits investment by private firms, because firms will not invest if they are not sure what the future economic conditions will be.
 Commodity exports such as raw materials drive up the value of the currency.
 This is what leads to the lack of competition in the other sectors of the economy.
 The extraction of natural resources is also extremely capital intensive, resulting in few new jobs being created.